lpcvai/26LPCVC_Track3_Sample_Solution/README.md

 ---

+## Acknowledgements

+This material is based upon work supported by the National Science Foundation under Grant Number 2504445.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

+---

 ## Citation

 If you use this sample solution or refer to the IEEE Low-Power Computer Vision Challenge, please cite the challenge as follows: